 operations, it has proved to be sufficiently troublesome within W3C that

-it deserves to be a Principle by itself.
+it deserves to be a Guideline by itself.

-What does this mean?
+What does it mean?
 There are two kinds

 of licensing issues: submission license, and publication license.
 Both of